The Members of

 Observations made in the Auditors Report are self-explanatory and therefore donot call for any further comments under Section 134 (1) of the Companies Act 2013.

-The Loans and Advances granted by the Company is cosidered as good and recoverable anddo not required any provisions and same has been closely supervised and monitered onregular basis and proper internal control is on place.
+The Loans and Advances granted by the Company is considered as good and recoverable anddo not required any provisions and same has been closely supervised and monitored onregular basis and proper internal audit and internal control is in place.

 The management of the Company is quite confident that there is/was no NPA.
 The Companygrants unsecured loan either to the parties to whom Company knows personally or to theparties whose reference has been received from some parties with whom Company hasalready done the business.
 Though the repayment of the loan and interest there on mighthave been delayed some time by the parties but Company do receive the payment on laterdate.

 As far as contingent liability of Rs.
 88164280/- u/s 147 of Income Tax Act 1961 isconcered It is a matter of fact that the demand was raised by the jurisdictionalassessing officer u/s 147 read with section 143(3) of the Income Tax Act 1961 for incomeescaping assessment conducted by the Income Tax Authorities for the Assessment Year2007-08.
 However the contigent liability for the same is not provided as the managementfeels that the demand raised is likely to be either deleted or substantially reduced asthe company has filed appeal in response to the demand raised by the Assessing Officer.